On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 Since the $1$-skeleton of $\Delta$ has no separating induced $4$-cycle, each induced $4$-cycle of $\Delta$ must bound a region of $\field{S}^2-\Delta$.
 Therefore, the intersection of two induced $4$-cycles of $\Delta$ is empty, or a vertex, or an edge.
 Thus by Theorem \ref{th1} the group $G_\Delta$ is relatively hyperbolic with respect to the collection $\PP$ of all right-angled Coxeter groups induced by some induced $4$-cycle of $\Delta$.
 We now prove the Bowditch boundary $\partial (G_\Gamma,\PP)$ is a Sierpinski carpet.
-Let $\sigma$ be the boundary of a region in $\field{S}^2-\Delta$.
-We first claim that the limit set of subgroup $G_\sigma$ is a peripheral circle of the Sierpinski carpet $\partial \Sigma_\Gamma$.